njpipeorgan/lambda/README.md

 **Native C++ lambda expression**

-*lambda* is relative short for many simple expressions, especially where there are a lot of operators:
+*lambda* is relatively short for many simple expressions, especially where there are a lot of operators:

     _1 * _2 + _3;                                    // this library